indiegogo/KIF-Kiwi/Example/Pods/KIF/README.md

 Continuous Integration
 ----------------------

 A continuous integration (CI) process is highly recommended and is extremely useful in ensuring that your application stays functional.
-The easiest way to do this will be with Xcode 5, either using Bots, or Jenkins or another tool that uses xcodebuild.
+The easiest way to do this will be with Xcode, either using Bots, or Jenkins or another tool that uses xcodebuild.
 For tools using xcodebuild, review the manpage for instructions on using test destinations.

 Contributing
 ------------